Drug test: Urine drug screen

-Example of a device used to screen urine for drugs.
+Example of a lateral-flow device used to screen urine for drugs.
 There is no line present at the benzodiazepine area, indicating a positive screen for this class of drugs.
 Other drugs, and the negative control (labelled "C"), are negative.

 Urine analysis is primarily used because of its low cost.
 Urine drug testing is one of the most common testing methods used.
 The enzyme-multiplied immune test is the most frequently used urinalysis.
 Complaints have been made about the relatively high rates of false positives using this test.

 Urine drug tests screen the urine for the presence of a parent drug or its metabolites.
 The level of drug or its metabolites is not predictive of when the drug was taken or how much the patient used.

 Urine drug testing is an immunoassay based on the principle of competitive binding.
 Drugs which may be present in the urine specimen compete against their respective drug conjugate for binding sites on their specific antibody.
 During testing, a urine specimen migrates upward by capillary action.
 A drug, if present in the urine specimen below its cut-off concentration, will not saturate the binding sites of its specific antibody.
 The antibody will then react with the drug-protein conjugate and a visible colored line will show up in the test line region of the specific drug strip.

 A common misconception is that a drug test that is testing for a class of drugs, for example, opioids, will detect all drugs of that class.
 However, most opioid tests will not reliably detect oxycodone, oxymorphone, meperidine, or fentanyl.
 Likewise, most benzodiazepine drug tests will not reliably detect lorazepam.
 However, urine drug screens that test for a specific drug, rather than an entire class, are often available.